invictusappscom/plutus-starter-pab-testnet/README.md

 Note instead of `13bf1baa1460e964a88c0f22e9f1b338f6cdcbf4` you need to put your wallet id which you can see with command `cardano-wallet wallet list`

 Known issues:
-- Game example `guess` endpoint not works just `lock` works need to be adjusted code for testnet
+- Game example `guess` endpoint doesn't work, just `lock` works.
+This needs to be adjusted in code in order to work on testnet.

+Below this it is the standard readme from plutus-starter templete.

 # Plutus Platform starter project